Students majoring in Spanish must accumulate a minimum of 30 credits at the 200 and 300 levels.

 - SP 360 - Special Topics in Spanish Translation (3 Cr.)

-To complete the Spanish major, students must spend at least one semester abroad in one of the department approved programs in Spain or Argentina to perfect language skills and increase knowledge of Hispanic culture.
-While abroad, students will complete a minimum of 12 credits toward the major (most or all the 200-level electives, they may also take SP 254 or SP 294 if they are offered and, if the proficiency of the students allows it, a 300-level course).
+To complete the Spanish major, students must spend at least one semester abroad in one of the department-approved programs in Spain or Argentina to perfect language skills and increase knowledge of Hispanic culture.
+While abroad, students will complete a minimum of 12 credits toward the major (most or all the 200-level electives, they may also take SP 254 or SP 294 (not concurrently) if they are offered and, if the proficiency of the students allows it, a 300-level course).
+Note: The grammar and conversation classes will not count towards the Spanish major or minor.

 Writing Proficiency in the Major